seamapi/url-search-params-serializer/README.md

 ### Why not [qs](https://github.com/ljharb/qs)?

 - Not a zero-dependency module.
 Has quite a few dependency layers.
-- Impractile as a reference implementation. qs enables complex, non-standard parsing and serialization, which makes ensuing SDK parity much harder.
+- Impractical as a reference implementation. qs enables complex, non-standard parsing and serialization, which makes ensuing SDK parity much harder.
   Similarly, this puts an unreasonable burden on user's of the HTTP API or those implementing their own client.